This is a case study from Robbie Richards.

 You’ll also notice I have display frequency set to 0 minutes.

 So, the opt-in form will trigger every time a reader loads a page.
 This is super aggressive, but it works.
 You don't have to be as aggressive.

 As with everything, be sure to test these settings for yourself.

-Finally, connect List Builder to your email service provider of choice on the "Services" tab.
+Finally, connect your form to your email service provider of choice on the Connect to Email Service tab.
 Sumo provides one-click API integration with all the major email service providers, including MailChimp, AWeber, Constant Contact, GetResponse, Infusionsoft and more.

 What’s the best way to accelerate the growth of your email list?

-A content upgrade a content-specific offering that provides instant value to the reader.
+A content upgrade is a content-specific offer that provides instant value to the reader.

 That means that when you create an awesome, detail-rich blog post, you take extra materials like: